Glenluce Abbey: Glenluce and the Kennedy family

 In 1560, after the Scottish Reformation, John Gordon of Lochinvar took possession of Glenluce Abbey.
 His servant Cuthbert Kirkpatrick refused entry to the abbot, Thomas Hay.
 Lochinvar removed himself and his servants in November 1561, and gave the key to Gilbert Kennedy, 4th Earl of Cassilis.

 Gilbert Kennedy, 4th Earl of Cassilis persuaded one of the monks of the abbey to counterfeit the necessary signatures to a deed conveying the lands of the abbey to him and his heirs.
 To ensure that the forgery was not discovered he employed a man to murder the monk and then persuaded his uncle, the laird of Bargany, to hang his paid assassin on a trumped up charge of theft.
 The success of these actions encouraged him to obtain the lands of Crossraguel Abbey through the torturing of Allan Stewart, the commendator at his castle of Dunure.

+Mary, Queen of Scots stayed at Glenluce on 9 August 1563.

 In March 1587 the king's tutor Peter Young tried to find manuscripts of Caesar's Commentary and a Greek "Hegisippus" that the last Abbot of Glenluce had promised to him.

 The ruins were consolidated and partly restored in 1898 by the Glasgow architect, Peter MacGregor Chalmers.
 They are a scheduled monument.